Domusgpt/minoots-timer-system/apps/control-plane/README.md

 ## Features
 - Validates timer definitions with Zod schemas and normalizes durations.
-- Persists timer metadata using a repository abstraction (currently an in-memory store).
+- Persists timer metadata using a repository abstraction (in-memory by default, file-backed when `TIMER_STORE_PATH` is set).
-- Emits timer lifecycle commands to the horology kernel through a pluggable gateway (gRPC when configured, in-process noop otherwise).
+- Emits timer lifecycle commands to the horology kernel through a pluggable gateway (gRPC when `KERNEL_GRPC_ADDRESS` is configured, noop otherwise).
+- Supports configurable API key authentication via `API_KEYS_PATH` / `API_KEYS_JSON` with tier-based rate limiting.
 - Provides tenant-aware APIs suitable for multi-tenant and swarm workloads.

 ## Endpoints